Delphi-BFT/tool/README.md

 To start an experiment you have to pass an experiment description file to the orchestrator.
 See `examples/[ProtocolName].yaml`.

 IMPORTANT: rename .env.example to .env and change the placeholders with the appropriate directories.
+Also, make sure to create the output directory (e.g.[ProtocolName]_EXPERIMENTS_OUTPUT_DIR) of your experiments for each protocol beforehand.
 ```
 nano .env.example
 mv .env.example .env